philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 The rover follows a black line and is able to cross gaps in the track.
 To achieve this, it reads two brightness sensors via analogue-to-digital conversion and uses threshold-based logic to distinguish between black and white surfaces.

-## System Interface and Technologies Used
+## System Interface and Technologies

 - ESP32
 - MicroPython
 - Analogue brightness sensors
-- Bluetooth connection
+- Bluetooth communication
 - Bluefruit Connect smartphone app for status messages and notifications
 - Pymakr for uploading and interacting with the rover code